Wave Petunias 101: A Beginner’s Guide to Planting and Caring

 By planting these petunias in your garden, you can help support local pollinator populations and create a more vibrant and diverse ecosystem in your backyard.

-By choosing the right variety and following these tips for growing wave petunias, you can enjoy their vibrant blooms and add a touch of beauty to your backyard.
+If you follow these tips for growing wave petunias, you can enjoy their vibrant blooms and add a touch of beauty to your backyard or garden all summer long.

 Some ask if Wave Petunias are better than Proven Winners Supertunias.
 That is a valid question and opinions vary.

-Another thing I love about Wave Petunias is I can grow them from seed and thus save money in the long run.
+Another thing I love about Wave Petunias is I can grow them from seed and many times they will reseed around the garden.
+Finding little petunia sprouts the next season is just plain fun.

 a Garden Friend!